ufonduo/share-extras/Share Backup Action/README.txt

 Installation
 ------------

-The theme has been developed to install on top of an existing Alfresco 3.3 installation.
+The custom action has been developed to install on top of an existing Alfresco 3.3 installation.
+It does not currently work in version 3.4 due to changes made to the actions framework in that version.

 An Ant build script is provided to build a JAR file containing the custom files, which can then be installed into the 'tomcat/shared/lib' folder